lnurl/luds/XX.md

 ## Using LNURL over Nostr

-Many opponents of LNURL always point to the DNS requirement of LNURL as its biggest weakness, as it makes wallets require a publicly accessible http endpoint, often resulting in centralzied custodial solutions offering dominanely offering LNURL support.
+Many opponents of LNURL always point to the DNS requirement of LNURL as its biggest weakness, as it makes wallets require a publicly accessible HTTP endpoint, often resulting in centralized custodial solutions offering dominantly offering LNURL support.

-This LUD presents an alternative, where neither `SERVICE` nor `WALLET` require even an http server, by utilizing [Nostr](https://github.com/nostr-protocol).
+This LUD presents an alternative, where neither `SERVICE` nor `WALLET` requires even an HTTP server, using [Nostr](https://github.com/nostr-protocol).

 By utilizing [NIP-04](https://github.com/nostr-protocol/nips/blob/master/04.md)), [NIP-19](https://github.com/nostr-protocol/nips/blob/master/19.md)), [NIP-21](https://github.com/nostr-protocol/nips/blob/master/21.md)), and [NIP-33](https://github.com/nostr-protocol/nips/blob/master/33.md)), we can broadcast lnurl parameters and have its callbacks trigger the respective specification.

   ### Various NIP19 scenarios

-  NIP19 offers various note options that can point to public keys (`nprofile`), specific events (`nevent`), or parameters of a specific event (`naddr`).
+  NIP19 offers various note options that can point to public keys (`nprofile`), specific events (`nevent`), or parameters of a particular event (`naddr`).
 All 3 can be used to encode sufficient data to form a communication line for LNURL LUD-01 to function.
 We will also prefix with the uri `nostr:` scheme from NIP-21 to stay uri compliant within LNURL.

 #### Nprofile example
 When using `nprofile` for LNURL, it is assumed that the pubkey is exclusive for this lnurl usage.